datto/librdpmux/README.md

 First, initialize the library's data structures by calling `mux_init_display_struct()`.
 This sets up all the internal data structures, but doesn't start anything up yet.
 This function returns a pointer to the main display struct set up by the library for its internal usage.
 You can choose to keep it around, though that provides very little advantage currently.

 #### Service Registration
 Registration and initialization of the communications portion of the library is done in two parts.
 You first get your socket path from the RDPMux server by calling `mux_get_socket_path()`.
-This gives you a file path to the private Nanomsg socket used for communication with your VM's personal RDP server.
+This gives you a file path to the private ZeroMQ socket used for communication with your VM's personal RDP server.

-Next, you want to call `mux_connect()` to actually connect to the Nanomsg socket.
+Next, you want to call `mux_connect()` to actually connect to the ZeroMQ socket.
+After this point, the communications are fully setup and ready to go.

 #### Register Callback Functions
 Mouse and keyboard events are delivered to the backend service via callback functions set via `mux_register_event_callbacks()`.
-The caller needs to create their own callback functions to handle incoming mouse and keyboard events, and pass them in via an `InputEventCallbacks` struct.
+The backend needs to create its own callback functions to handle incoming mouse and keyboard events, and pass them in via an `InputEventCallbacks` struct.

 #### Starting the loops
-To actually start the library's functionality, you need to spin up the three loop functions.
-These are: `mux_mainloop()`, `mux_out_loop()`, and `mux_display_buffer_update_loop()`.
-As a caveat: these functions all contain infinite loops that block until they are needed.
-If you see that one of these loops is using 100% CPU, chances are you missed one of the steps above.
+To actually start the library's functionality, you need to spin up the two loop functions.
+These are: `mux_mainloop()` and `mux_display_buffer_update_loop()`.
+As a caveat: these functions contain infinite loops that block until they are needed.

 Once you start these three loops up, the library will be fully operational and should require no other babysitting.

+#### Shutting Down the Library
+When terminating or shutting down the library/backend, the `mux_cleanup()` function must be called so that the library can shut itself down properly.
+Threads will be terminated, the socket will be disconnected and destroyd safely, and a shutdown message will be sent to the frontend.
+If you don't call this, there is a very high chance the backend will be held open by ZeroMQ for ten seconds, or perhaps not close at all.

 ## Protocol
-RDPMux uses DBus for service registration, and Msgpack-encoded messages over a private socket for service communication.
+RDPMux uses DBus for service registration, and Msgpack-encoded messages over ZeroMQ for service communication.

 ### DBus Registration
 RDPMux takes the well-known name `org.RDP.RDPMux` on the system bus, and exposes a method `Register` under the object `/org/RDPMux/Server`.

-Services that wish to expose a backend to the RDPMux server should call `Register` with an integer value between 0 and INT_MAX.
-RDPMux uses this number as your VM's ID internally.
-In return, the caller will receive a path to the private nanomsg socket that should be used for communicating updates back and forth between the RDP server and the VM.
+Services that wish to expose a backend to the RDPMux server should call `Register` with an integer value between 0 and `INT_MAX`.
+RDPMux uses this number as your VM's ID internally to prevent issues with duplicate UUIDs.
+In return, the caller will receive a path to the private ZeroMQ socket that should be used for IPC.

-librdpmux implements this flow as part of its exposed API, in case you don't want to do it yourself.
+librdpmux abstracts this flow as part of its exposed API, in case you don't want to do it yourself.

 ### Normal VM communication
 Messages can be one of the following types: